aws-samples/aws-modernization-with-nirmata/content/3_NCH/Cloud_Control/setup.md

 }
 ```

-{{% notice note %}}
-Depending on which services you want to scan, provide the necessary read access (List* & Get*).
-For example, to scan all Lambda services, provide the following read permissions to the cloud controller.
-You can add similar permissions for S3, SQS, EKS, etc.

->Note: In this workshop, we will scan ECS clusters, ECS TaskDefinition, Lambda functions, and EKS Clusters.
-{{% /notice %}}

 - Create CFN stack via AWS CLI
 ```bash
 aws cloudformation create-stack --stack-name nirmatarole --template-body file://nirmatarole.json --capabilities CAPABILITY_IAM CAPABILITY_NAMED_IAM